Football and Fights: Why Domestic Violence Reports Jump at Certain Times of the Year

 Make no mistake: Domestic violence happens all year round.
 Methodist Health System sees and treats just under 100 survivors a year.
 But being aware of statistically high-volume months or seasons can be lifesaving for yourself or someone you know.

-If you’re in an abusive relationship, call:
+If you or someone you know is in an abusive relationship, call:

 Methodist Hospital and Methodist Women’s Hospital have a team of specially trained nurses who care for victims of domestic violence.
 They provide a medical-forensic exam to evaluate and document injuries, and they also provide community resources as well as follow-up medical recommendations.